Glumboi/GlumSak-PasteCreator/README.md

 A tool that is meant to create the needed pastes for GlumSak

 # How to use
+- Windows defender could scream about the binary because I converted it to a native exe file!
 - Launch
 - Open a paste or start creating one.
 Left are the items such as (super mario kart 8 deluxe) and right are the links for the items/games.
 - Make sure if you want to include keys in your paste that it contains at least one item called titlekeys which has the links to the keys.